coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 If tactic is ``move`` or ``case`` and an equation :token:`ident` is given, then clear (step 3) for :token:`d_item` is suppressed (see section :ref:`generation_of_equations_ssr`).

+Intro patterns (see section :ref:`introduction_ssr`) and the ``rewrite`` tactic (see section :ref:`rewriting_ssr`) let one place a :token:`clear_switch` in the middle of other items (namely identifiers, views and rewrite rules).
+This can trigger the addition of proof context items to the ones being explicitly cleared, and in turn this can result in clear errors (e.g. if the context item automatically added occurs in the goal).
+The relevant sections describe ways to avoid the unintended clear of context items.

 Matching for apply and exact
 ````````````````````````````